 - Climate & decarbonisation: Assessment of greenhouse gas emission intensity, transformation capability and net zero compatibility

-- Environmental protection & resource efficiency: Energy and water consumption, waste management, circular economy approaches, biodiversity and ecological upgrading potential
+- Environmental protection & resource efficiency: Energy and water consumption, waste management, circular economy approaches, biodiversity and ecological upgrading potential3

 - Climate risks: Analysis of physical climate risks via external tools including several IPCC future scenarios, assessment of transitory risks based on emission intensity and the Carbon Risk Real Estate Monitor (CRREM) based on the 1.5°C path under the Paris Agreement